 I, personally, have not tried it.
 But, I have heard many, many people say that they sprinkle a thick layer of borax (Found in the laundry aisle) on their property line.
 They also sprinkle it on carpets, let sit over night, then vacuum.
 Will not harm children or pets.
 But they swear by it for killing fleas.

 That's terrible!
 That's a question I think you need to further explore.
 If they aren't treating their pets then you are never going to get rid of the fleas.
-What was their reasoning why they aren't protecting their pets and yard?
-I really feel for your situation.
-Good luck resolving this unfortunate disagreement.

 We had the same problem.
 Unfortunately, you cannot tell your neighbor's what to do with their property, especially if they have a reason for not wanting to use pesticides.
 Their poor dogs must be miserable.